rotoapanta/botZabbixProject/README.md

 2. The Telegram bot will start and listen for commands.

 # Running the Project Automatically with Crontab

-To automate the execution of the project using the crontab, you can follow these steps:
+To run the Zabbix bot project automatically at specified intervals, you can use the `crontab` utility in Unix-like systems.
+Follow these steps to set up a cron job:

-1. Open the crontab for editing by running the following command in the terminal:
+1. Open the terminal and execute the following command to edit the cron jobs for the current user:

     ```bash
       crontab -e
     ```

-2. In the crontab file, add a new line with the following command to execute the project continuously:
+2. In the crontab file, add the following line to schedule the execution of the Zabbix bot script:

     ```bash
     * * * * * while true; do cd /path/to/project && python app.py config.ini; sleep 1; done
     ````
 Replace /path/to/project with the actual path to the project directory.

-3. Save the crontab file and exit the editor.
+3. Save and exit the crontab file.
+The cron job will be automatically scheduled and executed based on the specified interval.
+Note: Ensure that the `run_bot_zabbix.sh` script has executable permissions.
+If not, you can set the permissions using the following command:

+    ```bash
+    chmod +x /path/to/project/run_bot_zabbix.sh
+    ````
+4. The output of the script will be redirected to the app.log file located in the project directory.
+You can check this file for any logs or error messages.

+    ```bash
+    tail -f /path/to/project/app.log
+    ````

+That's it!
+The Zabbix bot project will now be automatically executed at the scheduled intervals defined in the cron job.

 ## Environment Variables